 Cart66 is an interesting solution that concentrates on nailing the shopping cart part of the eCommerce problem while also offering a full suite of membership options.

 It supports an enormous range of payment gateways, offers full PCI compliance out of the box and integrates with all leading themes.

 You can see a list of businesses currently using Cart66 on the showcase section of their site.

-Cart66 runs on a monthly subscription basis at either $30 per month or $300 if you pay a year in advance.
-There is also a free fourteen day trial available with no credit card required.
+Cart66 runs on a monthly subscription basis at either $49 per month or $499 per year (two months free with annual plan).
+There is also a Free 14 day trial available with no credit card required.